[Updated July 3, 2019]

-UPDATE: Since we first wrote about this topic last February, we’ve received a lot of hits on this article – and had a lot of conversations.
+UPDATE: Since we first wrote about this topic in February 2016, and again in 2017, we’ve received a lot of hits on this article – and had a lot of conversations.
 Naturally, it’s a topic that comes up every year… but things change, and it’s time to take a fresh look at Summer delivery options.

 So what options currently exist for summer deliveries?
 And what are the pros and cons of each?
 Here is a quick look at the most common alternatives:

 Ice pack shipping has been the traditional way of maintaining a package’s temperature during transit.
 There are a variety of ice pack choices available depending on your product’s temperature needs.

 Ice Pack Shippers: the Pros

 - Helps maintain a consistently cool area around the product

 - Can be used from any shipping location

 - Ice packs can stay with the product up through “the last mile”

 - The Ice packs can be costly in and of themselves